takemobiteam/takemobi-test.github.io/docs/index.md

 For every group who books a tour together, there will generally be 2 one-way Bookings sent to Mobi because there are 2 one-way Transfers.
 For example, if the group is going to Cancún, there would be the following 2 one-way Bookings:

-- **Arrival** to a tour Destination: a transfer picks up the group at the Cancún airport & brings them to their hotel
+- **Arrival** to a tour Destination: a Transfer picks up the group at the Cancún airport & brings them to their hotel
-- **Departure** from a tour Destination: a transfer picks up the group at their hotel & brings them to the Cancún airport
+- **Departure** from a tour Destination: a tTansfer picks up the group at their hotel & brings them to the Cancún airport

 Guests that have itineraries involving multiple Hotels may have additional transfers, so they would have 1 or more additional Bookings with the "Between Hotels" type.